Southern link road

 A reserved matters submission will be based upon the detailed highway drawing and supporting material, such as an integrated drainage strategy, lighting and barrier controls to prevent unrestricted car movements along the link.
 The barrier will prevent rat-running between the campus and Prune Hill and vice versa.
 An update tree survey will be completed and submitted.
 The submission will be made in accordance with the principles set out at the time of the original Estate Plan.

 Once submitted, a link to the council’s website, where all information provided can be viewed will be provided on this page.

-At the time of writing (November 2019) it is anticipated that a formal planning proposal will be made to Runnymede Borough Council in late 2019 / early 2020.
-Ecology Update surveys have been completed and a tree survey is commissioned.
-The university are investigating the options to accommodate a bus shuttle service from the Sports Centre (and beyond) through the Campus.
-This may involve widening the carriageway width in certain locations within the Campus.
-Once costed and approved, the design will ensure that the route, including the link itself, is fit for purpose.
+A formal planning proposal will be made to Runnymede Borough Council in February 2020.
+The university have investigated a number of options to accommodate a bus shuttle service from the Sports Centre (and beyond) through the Campus.
+The resultant design submitted for planning will involve widening the carriageway width in certain locations within the Campus.
+This will enable buses and larger service vehicles to move to and from the Sports Complex along university controlled (private) roads.

 It is currently too early in the planning and design process for a contractor to be appointed to this project.

 The benefits of providing this internal link road are set out above.
 The link road forms part of a wider Internal Access and Movement Strategy embedded within the Estate Plan proposals.
 This strategy seeks to create direct connections to make the servicing of university facilities more efficient.
 The wider benefits include time and marginal fuel cost savings, a reduction in total distance travelled and a corresponding reduction in total airborne pollution.
 The link road will also reduce trips taken on the public highway and create an enhanced pedestrian connection to and from the sports centre.